Crell/Config/README.md

 ## Source types

 There are several file formats supported out of the box, including `JsonFileSource`, `YamlFileSource`, `PhpFileSource`, and even `IniFileSource` (because why not?).
-Note: In order to use the `YamlFileSource` you need to have the [`symfony/yaml`](https://packagist.org/packages/symfony/yaml) installed.
+Note: In order to use the `YamlFileSource` you need to have the [`symfony/yaml`](https://packagist.org/packages/symfony/yaml) package installed.

 Writing other sources is simple, as the `ConfigSource`interface has only a single method.